Mining Intelligence and News

 CompanyInterestOwnership

-Anglo American owns 100% of the Minas-Rio operation.
+Anglo American holds an 85% ownership stake in the Minas-Rio operation.

 Deposit type